adamjberg/adamjberg.github.io/tech/software/engram/_posts/2020-11-21-introducing-engram.md

 <img alt="Engram Logo" src="{{'/assets/images/engram-logo.svg' | relative_url}}" height="300px"/>

 As I write this, British Columbia and many parts of the world are entering another lockdown to curb the second wave of COVID 19.
-We've found ourselves with an abnormal amount of free time, but how many of us have actually used that time to make the changes we said we were going to at the start of January 2020.
-I spent the last couple of years trying to find the app I want to use to manage my thoughts and reflection.
+We've found ourselves with an abnormal amount of free time, but how many of us have actually used that time to make the changes we said we were going to at the start of January 2020?
+I have spent the last couple of years trying to find the app I want to use to manage my thoughts and reflection.
 I (un)fortunately came to the conclusion to build my own and am happy to introduce [Engram – an open source knowledge management tool](https://engram.xyzdigital.com).

 <!--more-->